HENNGE/aiodynamo/docs/advanced.rst

     .. py:attribute:: decrement

-        Decrement the failure count by on on success.
+        Decrement the failure count by one on success.

     .. py:attribute:: reset